-7 Reforms
+7 Trends and Reforms

-7.1 What reforms (if any) in the Alternative Investment Funds space are proposed?
+7.1 What have been the main trends in the Alternative Investment Funds space in the last 12 months?

 The Mozambique capital markets framework has been subject to several updates in recent years.
 However, at the present date, the UCI Law remains in urgent need of a complete revamp in order to address its shortfalls and increasing market needs, particularly as far as real estate AIFs are concerned.